exosphere-project/exosphere/contributing.md

 For these tests to work, you will need:

-1. An XSEDE account (Go to https://portal.xsede.org/ and create one)
+1. An ACCESS account (Go to https://access-ci.org and create one)
-2. Access to the "Exosphere Integration Testing" (TG-INI210003) Jetstream allocation
+2. Access to the "Exosphere Integration Testing" (TG-INI210003) Jetstream2 allocation.
+If you do not have access to the TG-INI210003 Jetstream2 allocation, please ask the maintainers.
-3. A Jetstream administrator to set an OpenStack password for your account
+3. A Jetstream2 administrator to set an OpenStack password for your user account
 4. Set `OS_USERNAME` and `OS_PASSWORD` environment variables in the GitLab CI/CD settings of your own fork of Exosphere

-If you do not have access to the TG-INI210003 Jetstream allocation, please ask the maintainers for a set of testing credentials.

 Here is how to add OpenStack credentials as environment variables to your GitLab repository settings: